fluthjs/fluth-doc/docs/en/api/operator/change.md

 ## Parameters

-- `differ` (function): Function to extract the value for comparison from the source data
+- differ: Function to extract the value for comparison from the source data
-  - Parameter: `value: T | undefined` - The current data in the stream
+  - Parameter: value: T | undefined - The current data in the stream
-  - Return value: `any` - The value used for comparison
+  - Return value: any - The value used for comparison

 ## Details